 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain two of the three aspects of clients diagnosed with FAS as they enter adulthood.
+-Name three challlenges of clients diagnosed with FASD as they enter adulthood.

--Explain two of the three concepts for preparing an FAS client for school.
+-Describe three concepts for preparing an FAS client's cognitive ability for school.

 -Explain a key learning concept for FASD teens.

 -Explain what can the counselor provide in building competence with FASD has the obvious value of enhancing professional skills.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 CEU Continuing Education for